Your Guide to Mignon Eberhart: America's Agatha Christie

 Hailed as “The USA’s Agatha Christie,” Mignon G. Eberhart was one of the world’s most highly-paid female writers.

-Born in Nebraska in 1899, the leading lady of US mystery novelists penned 59 gripping crime books during a career that began when she was a bored librarian in the 1920s and concluded when she was entering her 90th year.
+Born in Nebraska in 1899, the leading lady of US mystery novelists penned 59 gripping crime novels during a career that began in the 1920s as a bored librarian and concluded when she was entering her 90th year.

-Along the way she was garlanded with awards and critical praise.
-The following list of 9 Mignon G. Eberhart books provides a great introduction to the work of one of America’s pioneering women crime writers.
+Along the way, she was garlanded with awards and critical praise.
+The following list of 13 Mignon G. Eberhart books provides a great introduction to the work of one of America’s pioneering women crime writers.

 While the Patient Slept